-This is a library for sending and receiving DMX codes using the Arduino plattform or a ATmega168 (or similar) processor.
+This is a library for sending and receiving DMX codes using the Arduino platform or a ATmega (ATmega168, ATmega328 or similar) processor with a clock speed of 16 MHz.

 The library avoids timming issues on the low level protocol that typically exist when using software implementations by using the internal serial communication hardware of the chips.
 Therefore it is very uncritical to add you specific DMX effects on top of this communication library.